PcmHammer/PcmHammer/Kernels/Readme-Assembly.txt

-An Assembly Kernel for J1850VPW speaking PCM's that use a Motorola 68k Processor.
+An Assembly Kernel for J1850VPW speaking PCMs that use a Motorola 68k Processor.

-Currently read only.

-Supported PCM's.
+Supported PCMs.
 P01
 P04
 P10